kelvinnharris/resthub/README.md

 # Resthub (Redis branch)

-The main code can be found at `/server/contactController.js` line 1-30.
+The main code for Redis demonstration can be found at `/server/contactController.js` line 1-30.

 ## Running locally